- Who We Are

 To support SCRA members who have been working as a community psychology researcher; practitioner; activist; or teacher or professor; or in a related field, for no more than seven years.
 The important aims of this group are to: (1) promote the concerns, interests, and issues unique to early career individuals within SCRA; (2) promote opportunities for early career scholars to make contributions to or hold leadership positions within the SCRA community; and (3) promote formalized opportunities for recognition of professional accomplishments by early career SCRA members.

 To promote research, teaching, and action related to global climate change and environmental degradation, with a focus on environmental justice, particularly how environmental change affects and often perpetuates social inequality.

-To support SCRA members who are conducting Indigenous research by providing a forum for the exchange of ideas, literature and experience, and to utilize our combined resources more effectively to conduct strengths-based praxis towards raising public awareness of the plight of Indigenous people and addressing the social justice issues they face in oppressive dominant societies.
+To support members who are conducting Indigenous research by providing a forum for the exchange of ideas, literature and experience.
+The interest group aims to utilize combined resources more effectively in order to raise public awareness of the plight of Indigenous people and address the social justice issues they face in oppressive dominant societies.

 To sign up for the listserv, send an email to: email@example.com

-The Prevention and Promotion interest group seeks to enhance the development of prevention and promotion research, foster active dialogue about critical conceptual and methodological action and implementation issues, and promote rapid dissemination and discussion of new developments and findings in the field.
+To enhance the development of prevention and promotion research, foster active dialogue about critical conceptual and methodological action and implementation issues, and promote the rapid dissemination and discussion of new developments and findings in the field.

 Contact: Toshi Sasao, Chair

 To promote awareness of rural issues by developing communications networks, and by publishing and providing timely and accurate material for graduate training programs.